-PURPOSE OF REPORT:To present Council's investment portfolio performance for April 2025.

-BACKGROUND: Council's investments are reported monthly to Council in accordance with the Local Government Act 1993, the Local Government (General) Regulation 2005 and the end of April 2025 was \$8,578,000, against the revised budget of \$7,965,000 giving a year-to-date favourable variance of \$613,000.
+PURPOSE OF REPORT: To present Council's investment portfolio performance for April 2025.
+BACKGROUND: Council's investments are reported monthly to Council in accordance with the Local Government Act 1993, the Local Government (General) Regulation 2005 and Council's Investment Policy.
+COMMENTS: The net return on investments for the financial year to the end of April 2025 was \$8,578,000, against the revised budget of \$7,965,000 giving a year-to-date favourable variance of \$613,000.
+RECOMMENDATION: That the summary of investments performance for April 2025 be received and noted; and that the Certificate of the Responsible Accounting Officer be noted and the report adopted.